-Four minutes are allowed for regular class changes.
+Five minutes are allowed for regular class changes.
 Students are to report directly to their next scheduled class.
-To maintain flow in the hallways, students should make it a habit to walk on the right side of the hallway.
 During changes, students are under the supervision of all teachers and may be corrected by any teacher due to misbehavior in the hallway.
 Students are to walk, not run, to their next class.